Nek5000/NekDoc/source/faq.rst

   Typically projection is used for pressure but not velocity, however this is highly case specific and a simple experiment will show if it pays off or not.
   Projection will speed up the solution to a scalar, but takes time to compute itself.
-  A scalar solve requiring :math: `~40` iterations or greater is a good candidate for use.
+  A scalar solve requiring ~40 iterations or greater is a good candidate for use.

 **What other things can I do to get best performance?**